santwan/web-dev-cohort/FULLSTACK/readme.md

 import db in the index.js file , while importing remember to write db.js ,,,, sometimes it gives error if you only write db

+created user.model.js
+then inside write some code that wil define the schema

+Controler and routes

+created routes folder and controller folder